polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL unguided - SAP NetWeaver on Azure.md

 ### Exit criteria

--   You have installed the HA ASCS component on the s03-ascs-0 and s03-ascs-1 VMs
+-   You have installed the HA ASCS component on the s03-ascs-0 and s03-ascs-1 VMs.

     ![Screenshot of the SAP Management Console.
 Under SAP Systems, S03 is selected.](images/Hands-onlabunguided-SAPonAzureimages/media/image2.png)